Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 - ~~Blackout is not eager enough~~
 - ~~If video starts with flashing lights above threshold delay for blackout~~
 - Buggy loading of user's saved settings
 - Nested if loops need to be refactored.
+- User updated settings are only working on browser refresh

 ## Progress
 - Works with Youtube